makfruit/slate/source/includes/_coupons.md

 **HTTP Status** | **Response JSON** | Description
 -------------- | -------------- | --------------
 400 | Request parameters are malformed
-404 | The coupon with given ID is not found
+404 | The coupon with given code is not found
-500 | The update request failed because of an error on the server
+500 | The request failed because of an error on the server

 #### Error response body (optional)